-As of March 31, 2012, our holdings of net mortgage related derivatives declined slightly and the composition of our holdings changed somewhat.
-We use mortgage related credit derivatives primarily to hedge credit risk in our non-Agency MBS portfolio.
-During the quarter we exited certain CDS on Individual RMBS contracts, thereby reducing our notional value to \$57.9 million as of March 31, 2012 from \$74.8 million as of December 31, 2011.
-Our CDS on Individual RMBS represent short positions or positions in which we have synthetically purchased credit protection on specific non-Agency RMBS bonds.
-Certain of our contracts ran off, while others were deliberately terminated.
-At the same time, we slightly increased our net purchased notional protection of CDS on RMBS and CMBS Indices.
-The net short notional values of our net mortgage related credit derivatives of CDS on RMBS and CMBS Indices as of March 31, 2012 and December 31, 2011 were \$67.0 million and \$60.0 million respectively.
-On a net basis, inclusive of our CDS on Individual RMBS and CDS on RMBS and CMBS Indices, our notional value declined to \$124.9 million as of March 31, 2012 as compared to \$134.8 million as of December 31, 2011.
-Further, we reduced our notional value of short CDS on Corporate Bond Indices during the quarter.
-The period over period decline in our holdings of mortgage and related credit derivatives in part reflected our decision to hedge less of our credit risk at the end of the first quarter of 2012, continuing the trend that began in late 2011.
+As of June 30, 2012, our holdings of net mortgage-related derivatives declined and the composition of our holdings changed somewhat as compared to December 31, 2011.
+We use mortgage-related credit derivatives primarily to hedge credit risk in our non-Agency MBS portfolio, although we also may from time to time take net long positions in certain CDS on RMBS and CMBS indices.
+Our CDS on individual RMBS represent short positions whereby we have synthetically purchased credit protection on specific non-Agency RMBS bonds.
+The overall outstanding notional value of our CDS contracts on individual RMBS declined to \$46.8 million as of June 30, 2012 from \$74.8 million as of December 31, 2011.
+Certain of these contracts ran off during the period, while others were deliberately terminated.

+Meanwhile, we also decreased our net short holdings of CDS on CMBS and RMBS indices.
+As of June 30, 2012, the net short notional value of our holdings of CDS on RMBS and CMBS indices was \$43.0 million as compared to \$60.0 million as of December 31, 2011.
+In the aggregate, as of June 30, 2012, we had net purchased protection on CMBS indices of \$8.1 million in notional value as compared to \$6.0 million as of December 31, 2011.
+This increase reflects hedging activity in response to our increased long holdings of CMBS in our non-Agency MBS and derivative portfolios.
+Our net purchased protection of CDS on RMBS indices declined to \$35.0 million in notional value as of June 30, 2012, as compared to \$54.0 million as of December 31, 2011; this decline has been a continuing trend throughout the first six months of the year.
+Viewing our CDS on individual RMBS and CDS on RMBS and CMBS indices on a combined basis, our aggregate net notional value of these positions declined to \$89.8 million as of June 30, 2012 as compared to \$134.8 million as of December 31, 2011.
+Further, throughout the course of the year we have reduced our notional value of short CDS on corporate bond indices.
+The period over period decline in our net short holdings of mortgage-related and other credit-related derivatives in part reflected our decision to hedge less of our credit risk during the year, continuing a trend that began in late 2011.
 As market conditions change, especially as the pricing of various credit hedging instruments changes in relation to our outlook on future credit performance, we continuously re-evaluate both the extent to which we hedge credit risk and the particular mix of instruments that we use to hedge credit risk.

 We have entered into reverse repos to finance some of our assets.
-As of March 31, 2012 and December 31, 2011, indebtedness outstanding on our reverse repos was approximately \$921.4 million and \$896.2 million, respectively.
-Approximately 75.7% or \$697.1 million of our outstanding indebtedness under reverse repos is secured by Agency RMBS with the remaining secured by non-Agency RMBS as of March 31, 2012.
+As of June 30, 2012 and December 31, 2011, indebtedness outstanding on our reverse repos was approximately \$883.3 million and \$896.2 million, respectively.
+Approximately 73.0% or \$644.9 million of our outstanding indebtedness under reverse repos is secured by Agency RMBS as of June 30, 2012.
 Our reverse repos bear interest at rates that have historically moved in close relationship to LIBOR.
 We account for our reverse repos as collateralized borrowings.
 See the discussion in "-Liquidity and Capital Resources" below for further information on our reverse repos.